thdaemon/ueld/doc/install_on_ubuntu.md

 EOF
 # chmod +x /opt/myde_autostart.sh
 ```

 Afert doing these, we can run mydm like this

 ```
-# /opt/mydm -u user_name -c XXXX -r /opt/myde_autostart.sh
+/opt/mydm -u user_name -n -c XXXX -r /opt/myde_autostart.sh
 ```

 And you can also use it to run your own DE, for example, you can run a pancel and run a wm (metacity is a wm)

 ```
-# /opt/mydm -u user_name -c pancel_name_or_start_script -r metacity
+/opt/mydm -u user_name -n -c pancel_name_or_start_script -r metacity
 ```

+**XSECURITY**

-> Warning: mydm don't support `xauth` now, so it only fit personal user like Desktop PC.
-If it is required that many users login your system in a same time, do not use it!
+If it is required that many users login your system in a same time, you need add `-A` option to enable MIT-MAGIC-COOKIE-1 XSecurity.

 **NOTE**